tmachyta/WodJava/README.md

 ## User  🤵‍♂️
 - Registration like a user
 - Authentication like a user
-- Create/update/remove a user
+- Logout from app
+- Reset password
+- Verify Email
-- Display all users
+- Get all users
 - Update user role by email
 - Update user role by id
 - Find user by id
+- Delete user by id
+- Find user by email
+- Update user image by email
+- Update user name by email
+- Update user last-name by email
+- Delete user by email
+- Update user password by email
+- Update user birthday by email

-## Car 🏎
+## TrainingProgram 🏃‍♂️
-- Create/update/remove a car
+- Create a new training program
+- Get all training pograms
+- Get training program by id
-- Find car by id
+- Soft-delete training program by id
+- Update training program by ID
-- Display all available cars
+- Get all training programs by date
+- Get program by date
+- Update training program name by id
+- Update training program about by id
+- Update training program date by id
+- Update training program image by id

-## Payment 💵
+## TrainingSection
-- Create/update/remove a payment
+- Create a new training section
-- Display all payments
+- Get all training sections
+- Get training section by id
+- Soft-delete training section by id
+- Update training section by id
-- Find payment by id
+- Update training section name by id
-- Find payment by rental id
+- Update training section image by id
-- Find payment by user id
+- Update training section program by id

+## Exercise
-- Create payment session
+- Create a new exercise
-- Check successful payment
-- Handle canceled payment

-## Rental 💵
-- Display all rentals
+- Get all exercises
+- Get exercise by id
+- Soft-delete exercise by id
+- Update exercise by id
+- Update exercise name by id
-- Find rental by id
+- Update exercise about by id
-- Find rental by car id
+- Update exercise image by id
-- Find rental by user id
+- Update exercise section by id
-- Return rental
-- Create/update/remove a rental

 ## Role 🙎‍♂️
 - Create/update/remove a role
 - Get role by roleName